SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 #### content.ldif

-Here is an example of how to configure a running LDAP server, with user 'hank' belonging to group 'finance'.
+Here is an example of how to configure a running LDAP server, with user `hank` belonging to group `finance`.

 ```
 dn: dc=example,dc=com